hoff2/hoff2/README.md

 My name is Chuck.
-I live in Des Moines, Iowa, and I am a software developer.
-I'm adaptable at using a variety of technologies and enjoy learning new ones -- or even old ones.

-I have a pretty meh [blog](https://hoff2.dev).
+I live in Iowa.
+I've worked as a programmer of one sort or another for a long time but I'm not very good at it and I also realized technology is evil so anyway